rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  a life that is worth living.

-The solution to these problems of money and state, cam not be solved by the state.
+The solution to these problems of money and state, can not be solved by the state.
 There are no political solutions to problems born of political interventions.
-The solution can only be a new form of money, superior to fiat money, superior to gold.
+The solution can only be a new form of money, superior to fiat money, and superior to gold.
 Bitcoin has all the properties necessary to be the solution.
-And while this truth of Bitcoin may take several generations to fully prove out, there is no more important problem to solve than the separation of money from state.
+And while this truth of Bitcoin may take several generations to fully prove out, there is no more important problem for us to solve.